Richard E. Grant brings enthusiasm as BAFTA Film Awards host

 He brings joy to the red carpet, snapping selfies with stars and posting congratulations to nominees on social media.

-Now this enthusiasm has been tapped to host the EE BAFTA Film Awards on February 19 at the Royal Festival Hall.
+Now this enthusiasm has been tapped for the EE BAFTA Film Awards on Feb.
+19 at the Royal Festival Hall.

 “I’m an unabashed fan of movies and of talent and always have been.
-I’ve never been disingenuous or, you know, blase about that,” he says.
+I’ve never been disingenuous or, you know, blase about that,” Grant, the host, says.

 “I probably have to restrain myself from permanently taking selfies with every nominee and winner coming up on the stage.”